BigBIueWhale/Debian-Package-Installer/README.md

 - If multiple versions of a package are found, the script chooses the highest lexicographical match.
 - Network errors during downloads might require restarting the script.

-## License

-This project is licensed under the MIT License.

-## Contributing

-Feel free to contribute by submitting issues or creating pull requests.

-## Contact

-For any queries or feedback, please contact the project maintainer.